 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 As more fully described in Note 1b, the Company has incurred losses in the amount of \$ 1,579 thousand during the year ended December 31, 2012, and has an accumulated deficit of \$ 8,186 thousand as of December 31, 2012.
 Its ability to continue to operate is dependent upon obtaining additional financial support.
 These conditions, among other matters described in Note 1b, raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.

-Tel-Aviv, Israel January 14, 2013 Except for Note 9(a) and Note 13 to which the date is XX, 2013 KOST FORER GABBAY & KASIERER A Member of Ernst & Young Global
+Tel-Aviv, Israel January 14, 2013 /s/ KOST FORER GABBAY & KASIERER A Member of Ernst & Young Global